How to format a file for importing contributions

 The first row of the import file contains the header.
 The header is required and must contain the following information:

 To get a list of your Fund ID's (for the Contribution Data) and your Organization ID (for the header), see How to export a list of your funds.
 See this image for a sample of the output you can expect.
+Once you have the IDs, you will need to enter them in your online giving software, or contact your online giving software vendor for assistance.

 Contribution data immediately follows the header row.
 Each contribution record occupies a single row.
 The following tables detail the required and optional data in a contribution record.